 Future SEO Visualisation Prospects

 To finish off I amused myself with the Enlighten Aquarium Power BI custom visual to see what my pages would look like as fish, with their sizes determined by page traffic volume.

-I am clearly only scratching the surface of what is possible with Power BI.
+I am clearly only scratching the surface of what is possible to for SEO using Power BI.
 As I become more familiar with it, I fully expect to come up with more ways to get insights by blending different data sources and putting it together in ways Google Analytics simply cannot manage.

 The next steps for me will be to bring in on-page keyword analysis, combining it with user and traffic stats to see what it can teach me about optimising content and creating effective Calls to Action.
 This would be achieved by exporting the keyword data from a tool such as SEMRush and building new relationships with the data I already have going.